smarticoai/public-api/docs/enums/BuyStoreItemErrorCode.md

 • **SHOP\_NO\_BALANCE\_GEMS** = ``11011``

-Not enough gems to purchase this item.
+User doesn't have enough gems on balance

 ___